 The restored Zygos Monastery

-If you want to see what an Athonite monastery of the 10th century is like, you should spare a few hours of your holiday – even if you’re a woman – to visit the ruins of Zygos very close to Ouranoupolis.
-It’s one of the oldest monasteries in the area and it has been restored with care and devotion.
+If you want to see what an Athonite monastery of the 10th century is like, you should spare a few hours of your holiday to visit the ruins of Zygos very close to Ouranoupolis.
+It’s one of the oldest monasteries in the area and has been restored with care and devotion.

 A venerable vineyard

-Just a 20minute walk from Iviron monastery will take you to one of the most important attractions in the area, the Mylopotamos winery.
-In the past two decades, the monks of the Holy Seat of Agios Efstathios have revived one of Europe’s oldest vineyards, creating in the process, a collection of internationally recognised fine wines.
+Just a 20-minute walk from Iviron monastery will take you to one of the most important attractions in the area, the Mylopotamos Winery.
+In the past two decades, the monks of the Holy Seat of Agios Efstathios have revived one of Europe’s oldest vineyards, creating a collection of internationally recognised fine wines.

 Climbing to the top of the Holy Mountain

-The best way to reach the peak of Mt Athos (2,033 m) is via the Great Lavra monastery and Kerasia.
-You can choose from routes that vary between slight to moderate in difficulty and you will walk through forests of oak, chestnut and fir, up beyond the timberline to the bare alpine zone and massive rocks of the Transfiguration of the Saviour (Metamorphosis tou Sotiros).
-From the chapel at the summit, the view over the North Aegean and Macedonia is mind blowing.
+The best way to reach the peak of Mt Athos (2,033m) is via the Great Lavra monastery and Kerasia.
+You can choose from routes that vary between slight to moderate in difficulty, walking through forests of oak, chestnut and fir, beyond the timberline to the bare alpine zone and massive rocks of the Transfiguration of the Saviour (Metamorphosis tou Sotiros).
+From the chapel at the summit, the view over the North Aegean and Macedonia is astonishing.